Federal Energy Regulatory Commission.

 OMB Control No.: 1902-0144.

-Type of Request: Three-year extension of the FERC-588 information collection requirements with no changes to the reporting requirements.
+Type of Request: Three-year extension of the FERC-588 information collection requirements with no changes to the current reporting and recordkeeping requirements.

 Estimate of Annual Burden:

 The Commission estimates the total annual burden and cost